-Getting into the Okavango Delta can be awfully expensive.
+Getting into Botswana’s Okavango Delta can be awfully expensive.

 A cheaper way is to fly in to Oddballs Palm Island Luxury Lodge, get on a mokoro and disappear off into the wild with a guide who knows where he’s going and what he’s doing.
 In 1993 Aitch and I did just that, spending a night at Oddballs, where you are given a little dome tent to pitch on the hard-baked earth.

 You get visitors: